selforganising/selforganising/_posts/2014-01-21-quick-command-line.md

 #####Remove all files and folders without prompting and with no chance of recovery

-    rm -rf
+    rm -rf .

-_"ReMove Recursively and Forcefully"_.
+_"ReMove Recursively and Forcefully"_ everything in your current working directory.
 Don't do this.
+Instead, `mkdir ~/tmp` and `mv` anything you no longer want to there.

 #####Remove a directory